-The Canadian Society for Industrial Organizational Psychology in collaboration with RHR International is sponsoring the RHR Kendall Award, our annual competition to recognize outstanding papers by undergraduate and graduate CSIOP student members.
-The winner of this award receive a prize of $1,000.
+The Canadian Society for Industrial/Organizational Psychology in collaboration with RHR International is sponsoring the RHR Kendall Award, our annual competition to recognize outstanding papers by undergraduate and graduate CSIOP student members.
+The winner of this award receives a prize of $1,000.
 The award is named in honour of Dr. Lorne Kendall, a Canadian psychologist and member of CPA whose work on job satisfaction and various psychometric issues contributed greatly to the field of Industrial and Organizational Psychology.

 All papers, posters, and presentations accepted in any part of the CSIOP program of the annual convention of CPA submitted by graduate or undergraduate students are eligible.
-To be considered for the award students most submit a full paper as outlined below.
+To be considered for the award students must submit two copies of their paper in pdf format (no more than 15 double-spaced pages; one copy blinded for peer review, and one not blinded) as outlined below.
 The work must have been carried out by a student but may be part of a larger research program directed by someone else.
-The student must be first author on the paper submitted and be at the conference to present the work.
+The student must be the first author on the paper submitted and be at the conference to present the work.